dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/polygon.md

 # Polygon

-The interface Polygon represents a Polygon in 2D space.
-It contains of an array storing Point objects to represent the coordinates of the Polygon.
+The `Polygon` interface defines a shape that represents a polygon in 2-dimensional space.

 ## Definition